Gordon Strachan: Aberdeen

 Strachan was signed by Aberdeen manager Billy McNeill in November 1977 for a fee of £50,000 plus Jim Shirra.
-Poor form and niggling injuries made 1977–78 a poor season for Strachan, though the "Dons" went on to finish second in the Scottish Premier Division.
+Poor form and niggling injuries made 1977–78 a mediocre season for Strachan, though the club went on to finish second in the Scottish Premier Division.
 He was not picked for the 1978 Scottish Cup Final defeat to Rangers.
 Strachan did win the Scottish 2nd XI Cup with the reserves in 1978.

 McNeill left the Pittodrie Stadium for Celtic in summer 1978, and Alex Ferguson was appointed as the new manager.
 Strachan played at Hampden Park in the 1979 League Cup defeat to Rangers, and set up Duncan Davidson for the game's opening goal.
 Though the 1978–79 campaign was a disappointment, Aberdeen went on to win the league title in 1979–80 after closing a ten-point deficit over Celtic with a late run that included two victories at Celtic Park.
 They again reached the League Cup Final, beating both Old Firm sides en route, where they lost 3–0 to Dundee United at Dens Park.
 At the end of the season, Strachan was elected SFWA Footballer of the Year.
 After gaining assurance Alex McLeish would also stay with the club, Strachan signed a new contract to keep him at Pittodrie until 1984.